Biopsy 3. Histological examination

 The reliability of histological examination exceeds 90%.
 Its positive result serves as the basis for making a final diagnosis and prescribing a treatment regimen, including surgery for cancer.

-A biopsy if a tumor is suspected is best done in specialized state medical institutions, where experienced doctors and experienced pathologists work.
-This will greatly reduce the chance of a diagnostic error.
-If the result of the histological examination is negative, but the doctor has good reason to believe that the patient still has cancer, repeated biopsies are performed.
+If a tumor is suspected, it is better to do a biopsy in specialized government medical institutions, where experienced doctors and experienced pathologists work.
+This will significantly reduce the likelihood of a diagnostic error.
+If the result of the histological examination is negative, but the doctor has good reason to believe that the patient still has cancer, repeat biopsies are performed.

-Cytological examination is a method of screening (intermediate) diagnosis.
+Cytological examination is a screening (intermediate) diagnostic method.
 Its results largely depend on the amount of material and its preservation, as well as on how precisely it is taken.
 If the result of a cytological examination is positive, then this serves as the basis for a more complex histological examination.

-A negative result does not rule out a suspected cancer diagnosis.
+A negative result does not reject the suspected diagnosis of cancer.

-“You need to take a biopsy” - many have heard this phrase from the attending physician.
-But why is it needed, what does this procedure give and how is it carried out?
+“You need to get a biopsy” - many have heard this phrase from their attending physician.
+But why is it needed, what does this procedure provide and how is it carried out?

 This technique is considered the most effective and reliable among all those used in the diagnosis of oncological pathologies.